Openstack: Some first steps (revisited with Opentofu)

-I wrote an article regarding some initial configuration of Openstack.
-The very few steps required:
+I wrote an article regarding some initial configuration of Openstack, explaining the very firsts steps required:

-I strongly recommend reading that article in order to understand.
+I strongly recommend reading that article in order to understand how things are done manually.
 I would also recommend reading the article I wrote about installing Openstack locally using Terraform/OpenTofu.

-I am going to explain now how can I configure the newly installed Openstack using OpenTofu (Terraform).
+In this article, I am going to explain now how can I configure the newly installed Openstack using OpenTofu (Terraform) and how and user can start with their first virtual server.
+The Openstack installation process can be found in the same repo.

-As I usually type tofu and terraform, I've created my alias for terraform.
-Yes, I know, it is clearer if I get used to type tofu, but I got tired of repeating the same command once and again.
+As I usually type tofu or terraform randomly, I've created my alias for terraform.
+Yes, I know, it is clearer if I get used to type tofu, but I got tired of repeating the same wrong command once and again.
 So, the alias:

 - I'll add a couple images to Glance, so I can create later new Virtual Servers.